deadlyvipers/dojo_rules/introduction.md

-My name is sample git
+My name is sample git, my favourite path is JavaScript.